 Why choose Amazon Vendor Central?

-The huge perks Vendor central unlocks are access to promotional activities, marketing services, and merchandising opportunities.
+The huge perk of Vendor Central vs Seller Central is that Vendor Central unlocks access to promotional activities, marketing services, and merchandising opportunities.
 These services help make your products visible when selling on Amazon… but before we get into those details, you should understand how Vendor Central bulk orders work.

 There are also merchandising opportunities available through Amazon Vendor Central.
 You can create coupons and promotions, participate in the review-gathering program Amazon Vine, produce A+ content, and upload videos onto your product detail pages.